Seatis/my-teaching-materials/workshop/hardware/arrays-and-user-input/README.md

 | A little bit [fun](https://www.youtube.com/watch?v=nKlKYYMCXc8) | 13:43 |

 ## Material Review
+- arrays
+    - syntax
+    - char arrays = strings
+    - int, float
+    - `string.h` functions
+    - why it it good?
+    - why we use it?

+- user input
+    - syntax
+    - `scanf`, `gets`
+    - `stdio.h` other functions
+    - why it it good?
+    - why we use it?

 ### C programming language
 #### Arrays
 - char arrays = strings